Ed Sheeran Talks Taylor Swift, His Upcoming Candid Interview: I Said 'Loads' That Was 'Not Good'

 Speaking of tattoos, Sheeran revealed that he “got a few” more to add to his sleeves of ink, adding, “I’ve got a music video coming out.
 You’ll see most of them.”

 Sheeran remained elusive when asked about an album release date, saying, “I’m not going to tell you!
-You can ask whatever you want, but I’m just not going to answer it,” and adding of a potential tour, “Soon, eventually.
+You can ask whatever you want, but I’m just not going to answer it.”
+As for a potential tour, he added, “Soon, eventually.
 It will be this year.
 I’ve rehearsed it.”

 When asked if he would be upset if another big artist like his pal Taylor Swift were to release new music on the same day as him, Sheeran replied, “I’m very confident in my stuff.
 It’s a different lane that I’m going in at the moment.
 I spoke to [Taylor] yesterday… I just got capital letters on an email saying, ‘OMG so excited for what you’ve got tomorrow.’”